|

 she… that you lost babies before I was born."

-Her hearts stopped as your mother and I held her.
-I buried her in the
+as your mother and I held her.
+I buried her in the family memorial plot

-boys.
 Then the last time, the sixth, it was another little girl.
-She actually
+We both had

 "But you did…"